 Monsoon – This beloved restaurant in Seattle offers a modern take on traditional Vietnamese cuisine.
 Located in the Capitol Hill neighborhood, Monsoon has been serving the community since 1999, blending classic Vietnamese flavors with contemporary techniques and Pacific Northwest ingredients.
 The restaurant is known for its elegant and thoughtfully prepared dishes, such as caramelized claypot catfish, lemongrass grilled pork, and fresh spring rolls, all of which highlight the vibrant, aromatic qualities of Vietnamese cooking.

-Seattle Gay Bars and Club
+Seattle Gay Bars and Clubs

 Queer/Bar – This bar epitomizes what the Seattle queer scene is all about.
 It adds a touch of class to all the ass with its chic decor, creative cocktails, and inclusive—yet undeniably trendy—atmosphere.
 Queer/Bar has DJs, holds frequent drag shows (often featuring Drag Race alumni), and hosts unique events like Burleskaroke—an interesting combination of burlesque and karaoke.